hazardousparticle/logiG510_LEDcontrol/README.txt

+This is the obsolete version.
+For cleaner more efficient code and significantly less reliance on hidapi see rainbow510.

 # logitech G510 LED color control
 application for controlling LED color of logitech g510 keyboards A simple project  for controlling the LED color of logitech g510 keyboards. by default the app sweeps through each color hue (rainbow effect).